-The court system comprises federal courts and courts of the federal subjects of the Russian Federation.
+The court system comprises federal courts (which includes the Constitutional Court, Supreme Court, appeal courts and commercial courts) and courts of the federal subjects of the Russian Federation.
 The latter includes regional constitutional courts and regional trial courts.
 The remaining courts are federal and funded from the federal budget.